Siumut: History

 Following the 1991 Greenlandic general election, Motzfeldt stepped down and was replaced by Lars Emil Johansen, also of Siumut, who governed in coalition with Inuit Ataqatigiit.

-From 1997, and until 2002, Motzfeldt was again Prime Minister, until he was succeeded by Hans Enoksen.
-From 1979 until 2009 and since 2013, members of Siumut have served as Greenland's Prime Minister.
+Between 1997 and 2002, Motzfeldt was again Prime Minister, until he was succeeded by Hans Enoksen.
 In the 15 November 2005 general election, the party won 30.7% of the popular vote and 10 out of 31 seats in the parliament.
-In the 2009 general election, it won 26.5% of the popular vote and 9 seats and in the 2013 election, it won 42.8% of the popular vote and 14 out of 31 seats.
-At the 2014 election the party was still the largest party, but it lost three members of the parliament and has now 11 members.
-Siumut further declined to 9 seats in the 2018 Greenlandic general election.
+In the 2009 general election, it won 26.5% of the popular vote and nine seats, but the further left and more nationalist Inuit Ataqatigiit won 14 seats and 44% of the popular vote, a landslide victory.
+Enoksen resigned as party leader and Prime Minister.